The Scaling Decision Log

 The decision to enter a second market is often discussed as if it were primarily a market opportunity assessment - is there demand, can we win, what will it cost?
 Those questions matter.
 The more consequential question, which most frameworks do not force founders to confront honestly, is whether the first market has actually been won.

-Entering a second market before achieving genuine operational depth in the first - defensible unit economics, a management team that can run the home operation without founder involvement, a product that has been stress-tested by real competitive pressure - dramatically increases the probability that both markets are under-served.
-The correction period provided an expensive demonstration of this in the B2B e-commerce sector.
+The correction period provided an expensive demonstration.
 Wasoko expanded to eight markets before any single market had been conclusively won.
 When capital contracted and the Wasoko-MaxAB merger completed in August 2024, the merged entity retained only five: Egypt, Kenya, Morocco, Rwanda, and Tanzania.
-The co-CEO described the Senegal and Côte d'Ivoire exits directly: they had tried to do it alone and ultimately shut those operations down, not because the opportunity wasn't there, but because building properly required deep local expertise they lacked at the time.
+The co-CEO described the Senegal and Côte d'Ivoire exits directly: they had tried to do it alone and ultimately shut those operations down, not because the opportunity was not there, but because building properly required deep local expertise they lacked at the time.
 The retrenchment was not a strategic pivot.
 It was a forced withdrawal from positions the company had never had the operational depth to hold.

 The signal that the decision is premature: the founder cannot step away from the home market for a month without operational performance deteriorating.
 The business model still depends on founder-led sales, founder relationships, or founder problem-solving to function at a basic level.
 Entering a second market in this condition creates two businesses that both require founder presence, and neither gets enough of it.